Stayl045/stephans-code-journal/README.md

 After hours of scouring the internet, I finally found a solution to this issue on https://github.com/mkdocs/mkdocs/issues/1757.
 I found that I was using `absolute paths` when I should have been using `relative paths`.
 For example: `../` instead of `/`.
 This has fixed this issue.
 HURRAY!
 ![screencap](https://github.com/Stayl045/stephans-code-journal/blob/d8d172b6d6a3b7bb2eb0b61d5cc6e57e068bc1f6/solved%20issue.png)

+---

+## January 26th

+**GOAL FOR TODAY**

+- Learn how to create Hamburger Menu in my services/products assignment for desktop screens.

+## Notes

+- Images
+  - `div class.img-wrapper *3` + `tab` will auto complete what needs to be filled out.

+---